mbukaea/Neptune-Website/README.md

 ```

 ##  Partial PDF and HTML generation
-If you want to generate just the pdf version of the website then you perform the following command (where proxyapps/proxyapps is replaced with the relative path to the tex file you want to convert to PDF and HTML)
+If you want to generate just the HTML and PDF of some tex, and not the whole website, then you perform the following command (where proxyapps/proxyapps is replaced with the relative path to the tex file you want to convert to PDF and HTML)

 ```
 bash singlepage.sh '\input{proxyapps/proxyapps}'